-LinkedIn was launched as, and continues to be viewed as, a professional platform.
+LinkedIn has a few things going for it.
+First, it was launched as, and continues to be viewed as, a professional platform.
 A vast majority of updates and posts you’ll read on LinkedIn are business and industry related, and while there’s certainly “drama” on LinkedIn as there is on other platforms, you won’t see nearly as much here.

 Connections, recommendations and your own content are critical to being noticed on LinkedIn.
 Initially, strive to add only connections you know or who are in your industry or local area.
 As your network grows, so will your opportunity to expand your group of connections.

 LinkedIn has long been known for its ability to create “thought leaders” and “influencers.”
 As with Facebook, the platform has faced some criticism.
 With that criticism in mind, posting your original thoughts and content to LinkedIn is one of the quickest, most effective ways to build your reputation as an expert in your industry.
 The brand recognition you’ll receive is just a positive side effect.

 You have a gorgeous, well-written website that’s ranking well with the search engines.
 Your digital storefront is sparkling, and customers are calling.
 Why do you need a social media presence at all?

 There’s a simple answer to this commonly asked question.
 That answer is this: consumers expect it.
 Just as the average consumer expects your business to have a website, he expects you to have an active social media account.